Issue Template

 Field explanations in config.yml are as follows:

-: Disables the option for users to create blank Issues without using a template.
-If you allow creating blank Issues, change the value totrue
+blank_issues_enabled: false: Disables the option for users to create blank Issues without using a template.
+If you allow users to create blank Issues, change the value totrue.contact_links: Provides external resource links that users can access before creating an Issue to get help or information.name: Link name, displayed on the Issue creation page.url: Link address.about: Short description of the link.

 Example effect: